fpgaminer/joyquality/README.md

 ### Training

 I spent a long time A-B testing various models to finetune JoyQuality from: various CLIPs, SigLIPs, OWLv2, and DINOv3.
 For each one I spent time optimzing hyperparameters so they all performed their best.
 All in all, so400m came out on top.
 DINOv3 has a larger base resolution (>1024x1024) but just didn't perform as well as even CLIP (with a much smaller resolution).
-The same goes for OWLv2, which I suspect is because it was heavily tuned for object recognition, so its quality signals likely died off.
+The same goes for OWLv2, which I suspect is because it was heavily tuned for object recognition, killing off its quality signals.

 In addition to picking the strongest pretrained model I also evaluated different architecture tweaks.
-All of these models output an embedding, so in all cases at least a new head had to be inserted to project from the embedding to a scalar.
+All of these models output an embedding, so in all cases at least a new head had to be inserted to project from the embedding to a score scalar.
 But there are many ways to do this: add a new layer at the end, replace the existing head, etc.  And when adding a new head, the head could be a simple linear projection, an MLP, a transformer layer, etc.  The best performing was simply a linear projection.
 This makes sense, but it was worth double checking.

 I also did some experiments on CLIP where I would replace/retrain its input layer to handle larger resolutions.
 None of these panned out after some work.
 (It's certainly possible, but I think it would require more data and more work).